RasaHQ/tutorial-knowledge-base/README.md

 ### Setting up the Graph Database

+Our knowledge base is represented by a graph database.
 In this repository [Grakn](https://grakn.ai/) is used as a graph database.
-Please check the [installation instruction](https://dev.grakn.ai/docs/running-grakn/install-and-run) for Grakn in order to install it.
+Please check the [installation instruction](https://dev.grakn.ai/docs/running-grakn/install-and-run) of Grakn in order to install it.

 Once you installed Grakn, you need to start the Grakn server by executing
 ```bash
 grakn server start
 ```
-You can stop the server by executing `grakn server stop`.
+You can stop the server by running `grakn server stop`.

-In order to load data into the graph database you need to follow the following steps:
+In order to get some data into the graph database you need to execute the following steps:
 1. Create the schema by executing
     ```bash
     graql console --keyspace banking --file knowledge_base/schema.gql